Article Summary: Does Water Lower Blood Sugar?

 - Berberine: Berberine is a plant compound that has been shown to have anti-diabetic effects.

-It is important to note that supplements should not be used as a substitute for medication or insulin.
-If you are considering taking any supplements to help lower your blood sugar levels, talk to your doctor first.
+Obviously, supplements aren’t a substitute for medication or insulin.
+If you are researching supplements to help lower your blood sugar levels and if you have a condition or taking meds, talk to your MD first.

 Conclusion